 COUNTRY OF ORIGIN: India

-Organic castor oil is a heavier weight, light amber color oil with little to no smell.
+Castor oil is a heavier weight, light amber color oil with little to no smell.
 It can be incorporated into so many different formulas and uses it is impossible to list them all!
 One of the most popular lately is to repel moles!
 Check out our newsletters for the Mole Fighting Castor Oil Recipe!

 Castor oil is derived from the castor seed.
 In its raw condition, the castor seed is actually toxic, but the heating process to extract the oil removes all toxins.
 Castor oil can be blended with beeswax to create a petroleum-like glide.
 Castor oil can also be used as a lubricant in machinery.